gabietaylor/BeyBay/README.md

 ## Overview

-In this activity, you'll be creating an storefront for Justin Bieber themed merchandise with the MySQL skills you learned this week.
+In this activity, I'll be creating a storefront for Beyonce themed merchandise with MySQL and node.js.
 The app will take in orders from customers and deplete stock from the store's inventory.
-As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.
+The program can also track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.

+The User interface allows the user to pick if they are a customer, manager or supervisor from there you will be able to view the following below.

 ## Customer View

+As a customer, the user will be able to make orders and will be provided with infomation on our stock as well.

 ## Manager View

+As a manager, the user will be able to view sale products, add inventory, view low inventory, and add products to a list of already predisposed items.

 ## Supervisor View

+As a supervisor, you will be able to view total profits generated from product sales and add new departments to the store as it grows.